mghpcc-projects/ulsr_proxies/sudo_proxies/README.md

  ib/ulsr_ibproxy.conf - configuration file that can restrict the GUID and port
                         number pairs that ibendis.sh is allowed to work on.

+ sudoers_template/    - example of a sudoers config file that can be used to
+                        allows access to these proxies to a certain user/group without allowing access to other provileged commands.
+                        This assumes proxies are installed in their own separate directory path - since sudoers manages access that way.